I want to become a JP / Cdec

 - your statement of attainment from the Course in Providing Community Justice Services (Commissioner for Declarations) (Justice of the Peace [Qualified])

-- contact details for 2 suitable referees
+- written character references from 2 suitable referees

 - proof of Australian citizenship (if you were born overseas).